Casio CTK 2550

 Pitch Bend Wheel

-The CTK 2550 also comes with a unique pitch wheel, which is a controller on a synthesizer, allowing you to change the pitch as you play along.
+The CTK 3500 also comes with a unique pitch bend wheel, which is a controller most often found on higher end synthesizers.
+It enables you to change the pitch as you play along.
 You can easily raise or lower the pitch of your notes and alter your music as a result.
+This is a fun feature.

 Casio CTK 2550 Summary